shleen/aides-memoire/UX.md

 #### User Research Methods (8 of them)

 ### Competitor Analysis
 For understanding of the current market landscape.
+Is achieved with heuristic evaluation, that's covered in detail below.

+#### Heuristic Evaluation

 ## Analyse